Cygnus X-3 as a PeVatron and the LHAASO 2025 data

-The second piece of information is the orbital modulation of the photon flux, which is approximately in phase with the one seen at lower energies in Fermi/LAT data~\cite{Abdo:2009kfa,Zdziarski:2018dms}.
-This agreement suggests a similar origin of the flux modulation in the GeV and PeV range, namely the anisotropy of the UV photon field at points away from the emitting surface of the WR star.
-In the GeV range, inverse Compton scattering of electrons on the stellar UV photons in the jet was used to fit successfully the observed Fermi/LAT gamma-ray orbital modulation of Cygnus X-3~\cite{Dub10}.
+The second piece of information is the evidence for an orbital modulation of the photon flux, which is approximately in phase with the one seen at lower energies in Fermi/LAT data~\citep{Abdo:2009kfa,Zdziarski:2018dms}.
+This agreement suggests a similar origin of the flux modulation in the GeV and PeV range, namely the anisotropy of the UV photon field far away from the emitting surface of the WR star.
+In the GeV range, inverse Compton scattering of electrons on the stellar UV photons in the jet was used to fit successfully the observed Fermi/LAT gamma-ray orbital modulation of Cygnus X-3~\citep{Dub10}.
 In the case of photo-hadronic interactions of ultra-relativistic protons, the secondary mesons and their decay products are emitted mainly into the forward direction.
 Thus up to corrections of order $\delta\theta\sim 1/(2\gamma)$, with $\gamma\sim 10^4-10^5$ as the Lorentz factor of the initial proton, the 3-momenta of the proton, mesons and photons are aligned.
-Since moreover the jet direction $\vec e_{\rm jet}$ is constant during the orbital motion, also the photon and thus the parent proton direction $\vec p$ is fixed, $\vec p\| \vec e_{\rm jet}$.
-As a result, the relative angle between the 3-momenta of the primary and the background photon will change during one orbit, leading to an orbital modulation of the photon flux.
+Since moreover the jet direction $\vec e_{\rm jet}$ of Cygnus~X-3 is constant during the orbital motion, also the photon and thus the parent proton direction $\vec p$ is fixed, $\vec p\| \vec e_{\rm jet}$.
+As a result, the relative angle between the 3-momenta of the primary and the background photon will change during one orbit, leading to a strong orbital modulation of the photon flux.

 {\em Reaction rates\/} We discuss next how we implement this anisotropy into the calculation of the reaction rates.
 For a strongly anisotropic background of photons with energy $\eps$ and differential number density $n_{\gamma}(\eps)$, we approximate the reaction rate $R$ of the primary $i$ as